Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Outlier Test Performance

-In Fig.~\ref{fig:PowerTest}, the power curves, at level 0.1, for the above test statistics are plotted for different scenarios.
-For a single outlier (I), most of the tests are exactly identical (by definition), with the exception of the DK and D tests, which are weaker.
-For multiple dispersed outliers (II), the SS test performs best, and robust versions are slightly less powerful.
+Fig.~\ref{fig:PowerTest} shows the power curves of the test statistics, for a range of outlier parameters being computed over 10'000 independent simulations.
+For a single outlier (case I), most of the tests are exactly identical (by definition), with the exception of the DK and D tests, which are weaker.
+For multiple dispersed outliers (case II), the SS and the SRS tests outperform others and are equivalently effective, followed by the MRS test.
 The mixture is poorly specified and is thus weakest.
-For clustered outliers (III), the performance of the tests varies greatly.
-Indeed, the test statistic with the sum in the numerator (SS, SRS) often identifies the cluster of outliers.
-However, the well specified mixture model is most powerful, also identifying the ``outliers'' when they are not really outlying but rather a contamination well within the sample.
+For clustered outliers (case III), the performance of the tests varies greatly.
+Indeed, the test statistics with the sum in the numerator often identifies the cluster of outliers.
+However, the well specified mixture model is most powerful, also identifying the `outliers' when they are not really outlying but rather a contamination well within the sample (i.e., `inliers').
+In detecting multiple outliers, the SS and SRS tests perform almost identically, largely because they both operate under optimal conditions where the block size $r$ and the robustness value $m$ are set to the true number of outliers $k$.
+The robustness of the SRS statistic is further demonstrated subsequently in context involving masking and swamping.